DoomishFox/phys421-electric-field-sim/README.md

 ## Available Scripts

+First you'll need node.js and npm installed.
+The, in the project directory, run:

+### `npm install react`

+That will install the react-scripts package allowing you to run the start script and get all the rest of the packages.
+This is because I am bad at React and npm.

-In the project directory, you can run:
+Then, in the project directory, you can run:

 ### `npm start`